 - There is no specific policy covering periods of short illness; generally speaking, faculty cover for one another out of colleagueship.

-- Whenever possible, faculty members should discuss and plan ahead for classroom coverage with department chair.
+- Whenever possible, faculty members should plan ahead with the department chair for classroom coverage.

 - There certainly are times when a faculty member suddenly falls ill and occasionally notes are posted on classroom doors that a course has been cancelled for the day due to illness.
 Generally, however, the course is covered by other faculty members until the chair is able to come to an agreement with the associate dean regarding the alternate coverage and salary has been negotiated using the teaching plan.

-- Once accrued sick leave has been exhausted, faculty enrolled in the Short-Term Disability program through CU insurance may go on Short-Term Disability.
+- Once accrued sick leave has been exhausted*, faculty enrolled in the Short-Term Disability (STD) program through CU insurance may go on STD.

-- Paraphrasing information in the "Faculty and Exempt Professional Benefits Plans," Short-Term Disability begins on the 30th day of disability or after sick leave is exhausted, whichever is later.
+- Paraphrasing information in the "Faculty and Exempt Professional Benefits Plans," STD begins on the 30th day of disability or after sick leave is exhausted, whichever is later.

 - Benefits are paid until recovery, or until the end of the 26th week, whichever occurs first.

-- Faculty members are automatically enrolled into the University's Long-Term Disability plan after one year of benefit eligibility.
+- Faculty members are automatically enrolled into the University’s Long-Term Disability (LTD) plan after 1 year of benefit eligibility.

-- Long-Term Disability benefits (60% of salary, not to exceed $5,500 per month (less income from other sources) are payable either on the first of the month following 180 days of continuous disability, or after all sick leave is exhausted, whichever is later.
+- LTD benefits (60% of salary, not to exceed $5,500 per month (less income from other sources) are payable either on the first of the month following 180 days of continuous disability, or after all sick leave is exhausted, whichever is later.

-- If a faculty member expects to need either Short-Term Disability or Long-Term Disability, they should contact Employee Services at 303-860-4200 as soon as possible.
+- If a faculty member expects to need either STD or LTD, they should contact Employee Services at 303-860-4200 as soon as possible.

-- Nine-month faculty, which includes tenure, tenure-track faculty and instructors, are not paid for any portion of unused sick leave remaining at retirement or at the time of resignation.
+- Nine-month tenure, tenure-track faculty, are not paid for any portion of unused sick leave remaining at retirement or at the time of resignation.

 - In addition to other eligible reasons which are not included here, Family Medical Leave may be taken by eligible employees for the following medical reasons: